Special Report: As the number of students with trauma increases, educators turn to approaches that focus on relationships, empathy

 More and more of our children and youth are coping with the impact of traumatic events in their lives — including chronic homelessness and ongoing abuse, the detention or incarceration of a family member, destructive natural disasters, and shootings and other violent acts in communities.
 Trauma severely affects their ability to learn and grow, and often results in disruptive behaviors.

-This the first in a series of stories on how educators are handling students with trauma.
+Our series of stories looks at how educators are handling students with trauma.
 Many are turning to trauma-informed practices and establishing trauma-sensitive schools to reach these students and help them succeed.
 We’d love to hear your insights or relevant experience; email firstname.lastname@example.org with “trauma” in the subject line.

 By Sherry Posnick-Goodwin and Katharine Fong